Which trail would you take?

 On some maps, cartographers use teeth marks or hachures for depressions at craters or volcanoes because it marks the elevation goes up or down.

 In this case, closed contour lines indicate a mountain.
 The beautiful Mount Fuji stands 3,776 meters tall above sea level.
 At 250-meter spacing, here’s how the contour lines look:

 When you see Mount Fuji in 3D, you can see that it’s quite steep as the contours are relatively closely spaced together.

 So far, we’ve seen examples of two types of closed contours, but how do contours look like in valleys?

 The rule of V and U-shaped valleys

 Valleys are elongated low-lying depressions usually with a river flowing through it.
 You know that you’re looking at a valley bottom when contour lines are V or U-shaped.

 Here is an example of a 3D view of the picturesque Collayomi Valley in California:

 All rivers flow downhill from higher to the lower elevations, perpendicular to the contour line above it.
 As a rule of thumb, the V-shaped contour is pointing upstream (the opposite direction from the flow of a stream or river).

 The “V” shape contours indicate streams and drainage.
 As you can see, the “V” points uphill to a higher elevation.
 Generally, you can connect the apexes of the upward-pointing, “V” shaped contour lines to delineate a stream.
 Further to this, you can estimate a stream gradient by counting the number of contours that cross a stream with the contour interval.

-Slope is always perpendicular to contour lines.
-The less separation between contour lines means steeper slope and vice versa.
-When there are evenly spaced contours, slope is uniform.
+The slope is always perpendicular to contour lines.
+The less separation between contour lines means a steeper slope and vice versa.
+When there are evenly spaced contours, the slope is uniform.

 At a stream junction, contour lines form a “M” or “W” shape.
 This can be interpreted as two “V-shaped contours intersecting.